PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/CreateAzureAdApplication.md

 ## Configure Service Principal Support in the Power BI Tenant

-Enable the Allow service principals to use Power BI APIs setting and configure it with the Power BI Apps security group.
-Navigate to the Power BI portal at <https://app.powerbi.com>.
-Drop down the Settings menu and select the navigation command for the Admin portal.
+Next, you need you enable a tenant-level setting for Power BI named **Allow service principals to use Power BI APIs**.
+Navigate to the Power BI Service portal at <https://app.powerbi.com>.
+Drop down the **Settings** menu and select the navigation command for the **Admin portal**.

 <img src="CreateAzureAdApplication\media\image11.png" style="width:7.5in;height:1.51736in" />